 In her personal life, Rev. Safstrom enjoys outdoor activities, reading, listening to music, attending concerts, and spending time with friends and family, especially her mother, sister, brother-in-law, niece and nephew who all live in her hometown of Rutland.
 She can be reached at email@example.com.

 Elissa became our Parish Administrator in 2016 after Fran Selva retired from the position, having faithfully (in both senses) kept everything running smoothly for 17 years.
 Elissa manages the church calendar, publishes the weekly emails, monthly newsletters, and Facebook posts, updates the website, assembles worship bulletins, and handles many other tasks that help us communicate with each other and the larger community.
-She also publishes a paper for animal lovers called Happy Valley Animals and has a menagerie at home.
+She is also a writer, publishes a paper for animal lovers called Happy Valley Animals, and has a menagerie at home.
 She is the one who greets you in the office and on the phone at 413-596-3045.
 Her in-office hours: Monday, 10-5 and Thursday, 10-5.
-You can also email email@example.com.
+You can also email firstname.lastname@example.org.